A Panel Discussion featuring local experts moderated by Shelton Weeks, FGCU Professor of Economics and Finance.

 Steven R. Sarkozy serves as the Village Manager in Estero, Florida.
 As Village Manager, Sarkozy serves as the Chief Executive Officer of the Village, responsible to the Village Council.
 He keeps the Council fully advised on the financial condition and future needs of the Village and makes such recommendations to the Council.
 Steve came to the Village in November 2015 with 45 years of local government experience, the latest as City Manager for the City of Carlsbad, California.
 He also served as City Manager to the City of Bellevue, Washington; the City of Roseville, Minnesota; and the City of Geneva, New York.

-Since 1990, Jim Wallace has designed, marketed, and built 2,134 for-sale residences in 5 communities, including Piper’s Grove and Calusa Bay in Naples, Florida, Lighthouse Bay at the Brooks, and Rapallo in Estero.
-He designed, marketed and built over 2300 in 6 resort-lifestyle communities including Piper’s Grove and Calusa Bay in Naples and Lighthouse Bay, Rapallo and Genova in Estero.
-Prior to immigrating to Florida in 1990, Jim was Creative Director and Managing Partner of Publicite Wallace/Saffer in Montreal, Canada.
-He currently serves on the Village of Estero Planning, Zoning and Design Board.
-Jim taught Real Estate Development Practicum at Florida Gulf Coast University in 2019 and 2020.
+Since 1990, Jim has designed, marketed, and built 2,295 for-sale residences in 6 communities, including Piper’s Grove and Calusa Bay in Naples, Florida, Lighthouse Bay at the Brooks, and Rapallo and Genova in Estero.
+Before moving to Florida in 1990, Jim was Creative Director and Managing Partner of Publicite Wallace/Saffer in Montreal, Canada.
+He has served on the Village of Estero Planning, Zoning, and Design Board For eight years and taught a Real Estate Development Practicum at Florida Gulf Coast University in 2019 and 2020.